All Episodes

 24,000 pages.

-It's an eight eight-foot high stack.
+It's an eight-foot-high stack.

-The IRS in large companies is on site every day.
+The IRS, in large companies, is on site every day.

-There's oh, you didn't know that, Mr. Smith?
+Oh, you didn't know that, Mr. Spinner?

 You can look it up.